hashicorp/consul/plugin/sign/README.md

     Both these dates are only checked on the SOA's signature(s).

- *  Create signatures that have an inception of -3 hours (minus a jitter between 0 and 18 hours) and a expiration of +32 days for every given DNSKEY.
+ *  Create RRSIGs that have an inception of -3 hours (minus a jitter between 0 and 18 hours) and a expiration of +32 days for every given DNSKEY.

+ *  Add NSEC records for all names in the zone.
+The TTL for these is the negative cache TTL from the SOA record.

  *  Add or replace *all* apex CDS/CDNSKEY records with the ones derived from the given keys.
 For each key two CDS are created one with SHA1 and another with SHA256.